jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Turn the same questions on ourselves and they become answerable.
 How much energy does travelling one route versus another take?
 How much return does each give?
 Does the niche sustain the person in it?
 What is the carrying capacity of the ecosystem?
 These have numbers for all players of the game.
 What gets in the way is the storytelling version of nature.
 Those stories teach us a great deal about ourselves.
 But they also hand out villains and heroes to events that never had any.

 Here's the test of whether this book worked.
-Someone says: things are going terribly, they are the enemy, and this policy is what we do about it, and while you listen, you judge against new convictions.
-Things are always good and bad.
-Entropy is our actually our only true enemy.
-It always makes us hungry, cold, tired, vulnerable.
-We only prosper by joining a group committed to overcoming its disorder faster.
-This group pays its bills to the Game of Life without death or oppression because not only do we evolve through our tools instead of our bodies, but evolution needs all kinds and sorts to populate the gameboard.
+Someone says: things are going terribly, they are the enemy, and this policy is what we do about it.
+You notice what neither side is talking about.
+Entropy is our only true enemy.
+It makes everyone in the room hungry, cold, tired, and vulnerable—including me and them in this very moment.
+We only prosper by joining people committed to overcoming that disorder faster, and this is the one contest that can be won without extremist calls for death or oppression, because we evolve through our tools instead of our bodies, and tools need all kinds of people to make them.

-So, will this new idea empower my fellow boardmates to form an ecosystems that raise carrying capacity by mass-producing diverse tools that respond faster to changes and opportunities in the environment.
-That is the only way things get better.
+This new idea empowers boardmates to form ecosystems that raise carrying capacity, mass-producing diverse tools that respond faster to changes in the environment.

-What would help most you say to yourself is if every customer and worker, professional and leader, knew their individual actions are the unit of selection.
+What would help most is if every customer and worker, professional and leader, knew their individual actions are the unit of selection.
 Thus any group wins by doing seemingly simple actions like thorough scavenging, constant decomposing, and frequent hunting of the slow tools and lifestyles that let entropy catch up to us.
 This is especially so inside our own company, institution, or community because these are the places we can each actually reach.

-Simply put, this book worked if you undersand anyone can embrace any beliefs.
+Simply put, this book worked if you understand anyone can embrace any beliefs.
 But evolution is still selecting you—and everyone, always—on one thing: whether you build tools that reciprocate and keep life's torch alive against entropy's slow unmaking of life.
-Founding a civilization is never the hardest part.
+Are your daily actions appeasing a belief, boss, or the metaphorical coach?
+It's an important question because founding a civilization is never the hardest part.
 It's evolving one's tools and mindset without failure and conflict that's proven so difficult for us.

 Accepting this does not mean abandoning your identities or communities.
 I practice cultural dance, cheer for my country, read ideologies, believe in a religion.
 But I do those for the same reason I exercise: to feed my genotype and phenotype and try to live my version of a happy human life.
 Even so, I know my calories, heat, shelter, and electricity don't come from a wild nature, but from a technological ecosystem I work in, that others in and outside of my community, produce, graze, hunt, scavenge and so on.